![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 -

-Most fast long distance trains are classified either Mail or Express.
-There's little difference between the two, though Express trains tend to be slightly faster than Mail trains with fewer stops.
+Most trains arte classified Mail or Express, with little difference between the two.
 You'll sometimes see an express or mail train described as Superfast, which means it has a faster schedule with a higher running speed, but not necessarily better facilities.

 In addition to Mail & Express, India has a number of premier train brands indicating both higher speed and high-quality, more modern carriages with better on-board facilities, for example refreshments included in the fare: